 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 When I first realized that I met the criteria for Borderline Personality Disorder (BPD), this was long after believing I was “only” suffering from an anxiety condition that produced panic attacks.
 I was 36 years old at this time.
-Prior to figuring myself out more completely, I had met with counselors and doctors who looked at my symptoms and overall condition as just being a matter of chemical imbalance and irrational thoughts, which of course was partially correct.
+Before figuring myself out more thoroughly, I had met with counsellors and doctors who looked at my symptoms and overall condition as just being a matter of chemical imbalance and irrational thoughts, which of course was partially correct.
 However, without knowing that at the root of my issues I had an emotion regulation problem and abandonment trauma (plus other BPD criteria sufficient for diagnosis), I wasn’t going to be approaching my problem in a way that would produce lasting improvements.

 I believe that BPD can come in “all shapes and sizes” and can, therefore, appear very different depending on who is suffering from it.
 It isn’t always going to include self-harm and suicide threats; and likewise, it isn’t always going to include substance abuse or identity issues.
 Sometimes there are short-lived manifestations of the different criteria, and sometimes the pattern is very well-defined.
 Sometimes BPD involves more depression, sometimes it involves more anxiety, and of course, in many cases, it consists of a lot of both depression and anxiety.
 Borderline Personality Disorder can genuinely be as unique as a snowflake, which interestingly I would also say is part of the individual’s beauty.